asreview/asreview/docs/source/quicktour.rst

 Step 5.
 Select Machine Learning Model
 ------------
-In the fnal step you will be allowed to choose a machine learning model.
-For now, we automatically selectly the default settings, but in due time you will allowed to select a model.
+In the final step you will be allowed to choose a machine learning model.
+For now, we automatically selected the default settings, but in due time you will allowed to select a model yourself.

 Based on the information you have provided in Steps 3 and 4, the software is now building a machine learning model that predicts the next abstract most likely to